-(z)

-the City Commission and a member's assistants; a member of any city board, commission, authority, task force, committee or other organized group of people called to serve the city; a member of any other board, Commission or other organized group of people appointed to that group to serve as a representative of the city; the city manager and all assistant city managers; department directors, including the city clerk and city auditor, and their deputies; contract employees; and all other employees of the city.
+(z)Official or employee means the mayor and the mayor's assistants; a member of the City Commission and a member's assistants; a member of any city board, commission, authority, task force, committee or other organized group of people called to serve the city; a member of any other board, Commission or other organized group of people appointed to that group to serve as a representative of the city; the city manager and all assistant city managers; department directors, including the city clerk and city auditor, and their deputies; contract employees; and all other employees of the city.
 Official or employee shall also include all volunteers unless the office or department in which the volunteer service is offered has adopted a special code of ethics applicable to volunteers.
 Official or employee shall also include the judges of the municipal court insofar as this code of ethics is not inconsistent with the Code of Judicial Conduct promulgated by the Kansas Supreme Court.

-(bb)Personal benefit includes benefits other than those that are directly financially advantageous.
+(aa) Personal benefit includes benefits other than those that are directly financially advantageous.
 These include financial benefits to relatives, business associates, and others, as well as non-financial benefits to these people and to oneself, including such things as reputation and the success of one's career.

-(cc)Relative means any of the following persons related to the employee or the employee's spouse or domestic partner:
+(bb)Relative means any of the following persons related to the employee or the employee's spouse or domestic partner: